 Hot Water System Sizing

-There are several factors to be considered when choosing the correct hot water size.
-Some of these factors are fixed and cannot be changed, others are at our discretion.
+There are several factors to be considered when choosing the correct hot water system size.
+Some of these factors are fixed and cannot be changed; others are at our discretion.

 - We use 50 – 60 litres of water on average per day.
 So, daily water requirements of five people equal 250L to 300L.
 The demographic changes this.
 For example, the average 12-year-old boy uses – 70 – 80 litres per day.
 If you have three boys in this age group, plus two normal adults, you will certainly need 310L – 360L per day.